 - The benefit is HVAC internal components remain dust free; reducing unscheduled repairs and/or machine standing down due to failure.

-• Audit/testing entire system: the cabin requires proper sealing to maintain positive pressure: Door and window seals must be replaced as soon damage and/or leaks are detected.
+The cabin requires proper sealing to maintain positive pressure: Door and window seals must be replaced as soon as damage and/or leaks are detected.

 WORK SMARTLY AND SAFELY